aucontraire/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 * 8-print_square.c: function that prints a square, followed by a new line
 * 9-fizz_buzz.c: “Fizz-Buzz test” is an interview question
 * 10-print_triangle.c: function that prints a triangle
+* 100-prime_factor.c: prints the largest prime factor of the number 612852475143